Marcus Center for the Performing Arts

 Danceworks' mission is to enhance the joy, health and creativity of the community through performances, classes and outreach activities that integrate dance and other art forms.
+1661 N. Water St., Milwaukee.
 Telephone: (414) 277-8480; www.danceworksmke.org.

 Ko-Thi Dance Company

-Celebrating 45 years in 2014, the dance company has earned an international reputation for innovative African and Caribbean dance.
+Celebrating 47 years in 2016, the dance company has earned an international reputation for innovative African and Caribbean dance.
 The adult ensemble produces two major shows per year and is a professional affiliate of the UWM Peck School of the Arts.
-Ton (Little) Ko-Thi, the children's ensemble, performs with the adult ensemble as well as on their own.
+Ton (Little) Ko-Thi is the children's ensemble.
+342 N. Water St., Milwaukee.
 Telephone: (414) 273-0676; www.ko-thi.org.

 UWM Peck School of the Arts - Dance

 Offers several opportunities to experience live contemporary dance and the only African Diaspora program in the country.
 2400 E. Kenwood Blvd., Milwaukee.
 Telephone: (414) 229-4308; Website: www.arts.uwm.edu/dance.

 Led by 2011 Milwaukee Arts Board Artist of the Year Debra Loewen, Wild Space Dance Company has intrigued audiences for three decades, merging dance with visual art, architecture and music to create inventive choreography and emotionally-charged performances.
 820 E. Knapp St., Milwaukee.
 Telephone: (414) 271-0307; Website: www.wildspacedance.org.